dgoffredo/compilation-metrics/README.md

 as few dependencies as possible, so that it can be used as a drop-in replacement for the compiler in most build environments.

-Collecting statistics requires the following dependencies:
+Collecting statistics has the following dependencies:
 * unix/linux
 * python 2.7+
-* git
+* git (optional)

 Report generation has the following additional dependencies:
 * gnuplot